top of page

 Fixed interest (bonds)

 There is a wide range of fixed interest securities from low-risk short-term government bonds to high-risk long-term corporate bonds and high-yield bonds.
-All these bond investments can be a useful counterbalance for equities because the performance of these two asset classes tends to have a low correlation, in other words, they do not normally move in parallel.
+All these bond investments can be a useful counterbalance for equities because the performance of these two asset classes tends to have a low correlation; in other words, they do not normally move in parallel.

 Cash

-Cash is often perceived as a risk-free investment but it is also a low-return investment.
+Cash is often perceived as a risk-free investment, but it is also a low-return investment.
 Historically, cash has given a return of close to zero once the impact of inflation is taken into account.

-This is because your investment fund has different asset class weighting.
+This is because your investment fund has a different asset class weighting.
 Here, we need to understand what risk profile comfort zone to take with our investment.

 We have looked at how we can help you establish your appetite for risk, capacity to take a risk, and your need to take the risk.

-These are essential steps to take before investing any money as they help to make sure you aren’t exposed to more risk than you would like, or you’re taking enough risk to generate the returns you want within your investment timeframe.
+These are essential steps to take before investing any money, as they help to make sure you aren’t exposed to more risk than you would like, or you’re taking enough risk to generate the returns you want within your investment timeframe.
 They help us to build a picture of what your risk profile looks like.

 Below you’ll find examples of our six risk profiles.
 The explanations provided refer to typical investors and are simply intended as a guide.